 It was incredible.

 But that was not the end of the leopard sightings.
-Our day ended watching a leopard eat a deer in the bushes.
+Our day ended by watching a leopard eat a deer in the bushes.
 It wasn’t a crystal clear view but, we could definitely see activity, hear him and see his tail standing straight up!

 Yala National Park was my first safari in Sri Lanka.
 Perhaps it was the amazing sights there that inspired me to go on four more safaris!